DelRec: learning delays in recurrent spiking neural networks: Appendix

 \subsubsection{Hyperparameters}

 We detail here all the hyperparameters that we used to perform the experiments presented in this work.

 In our models, the feedforward delays were optimized with the DCLS method.
-However, while ~\citet{Hammouamri2024} use gaussians centered on the delays positions in their temporal kernels and reduce the variance during training, we only spread the weights using a simple linear interpolation between the two closest integer positions to the floating delay parameter.
+However, while ~\citet{Hammouamri2024} used gaussians centered on the delay positions in their temporal kernels and reduced the variance during training, we only spread the weights using a simple linear interpolation between the two closest integer positions to the floating delay parameter.

 On the SSC dataset, we changed the feedforward dropout to 0.2 when feedforward delays were used, in order to avoid overfitting.